Author Salman Rushdie Violently Attacked, Stabbed On Stage In New York

 There were no other reports of injuries.

 The suspect was immediately apprehended by a state police trooper.
-His name has not been made public.
+His name has not yet been released.

 Rushdie, a native of Mumbai, India, has long been the subject of death threats from around the world following the publication of his 1988 book, The Satanic Verses, which critics deemed as hate speech directed toward Muslims.

-Note: This story has been updated